ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 That's it!
 The magic lies in `wasmtime::component::bindgen` macro, which generates bindings according to `adder.wit` at compile time.

-> You can run `cargo expand --bin host.rs` to see the generated code by `bindgen`, which is sometimes necessary for debugging.
+> You can run `cargo expand -p host-rs --bin host-rs` to see the generated code by `bindgen`, which is sometimes necessary for debugging.

 Note that `bindgen` can generate asynchronous bindings as well, which is useful when a component internally performs IOs like networking.
 Please refer to the async examples in [wasi_mindmap](https://github.com/ifsheldon/wasi_mindmap).